 The second scene stays truer to the book but continues to emphasis the connection between Tatiana’s feelings and Onegin’s.
 As Tatiana walks through Onegin’s library, the camera lingers on two of Onegin’s illustrations, immediately preceded by Tatiana looking toward up and beyond the camera (Fiennes, 102:58, 103:38).
 The first item is a biblical image of a Man, Deity figure, and Satan, while the second is a drawing of her, done by Onegin.
 It is clear she is struggling with her love of Onegin and his apparent darkness.
 As Levitt states, Tatiana realizes “she had ‘misread’ Onegin”, that he possessed an “‘immoral soul’ and ‘malicious mind’” (Levitt, 50).
 The questions Tatiana asks in this scene of the novel—is he “work of heaven or of hell”?
 “An imitation?”?
 A “compendium of affection”?
 (Pushkin, 167, 24)— are implied but not stated by the long pans and mirrored reactions given by Tatiana.

 Given the lack of her dream scene, where Onegin is figuratively portrayed as a vicious bear, this scene in the movie is immensely important in her growth in understanding her love of Onegin.
 Particularly, it is the questions that matter.
 Emerson states that “These questions matter… because real inner change is never perfectly transcribable on the outside” (Emerson, 8).
 The movie, however, fails to express transcribe without the presence of a narrator.
 In the book, according to Emerson, it is the presence of a narrator that “give[s] the illusion of biographical transcribable”, with commentary and descriptions of each scene.
 The movie could have made up for the lack of a narrator in this scene if the cultural allusions of Pushkin were maintained or if, perhaps, more time was spent in portraying the nuances of Tatiana’s confliction.
 However, Fiennes fails to do this as well.
-The statues of Byron and Napoleon, who “statuettes preside over Onegin’s library… serve as an embodiment of those two or three ‘Byronic’ novels that reveal the true nature of Onegin’s behavior” are gone or indistinguishable (Levitt, 50).
+The statues of Byron and Napoleon, who “preside over Onegin’s library…[and] serve as an embodiment of those two or three ‘Byronic’ novels that reveal the true nature of Onegin’s behavior” are gone or indistinguishable (Levitt, 50).
 In the novel, Tatiana looks through Onegin’s book, paying attention so closely as to notice “The traces / Where fingernails had sharply pressed… crosses or a jotted note / or in a question mark he wrote”, and reads his notes in the margins with “special care”.
 It is in this meticulous inspection of Onegin’s environment and books that Tatiana can find “Onegin’s soul reflected”, and make her own judgements on him (Pushkin, 167).
 Tatiana’s thought process and discovery are not captured in what is a less than two-minute scene.

 Ultimately, Onegin is betrayed by its medium, from the second the viewer sees the timestamp.
 In the very act of filming Onegin, thus taking away the ambiguity of his existence, the movie misses out on Pushkin’s creative manipulations that rely on “‘reality’ [being] filtered through culture, convention, language” (Levitt, 45).
 The splitting and reworking of this scene to add Onegin’s presence reflects Fiennes’ need to expand Pushkin’s minimalist plot and romance in a filmable way.
 However, without “love begin[ing] as an artificed construct” between Tatiana and Onegin, the film cannot express Tatiana’s “real inner change” (Emerson, 9) as she realizes who Onegin really is.
-So much of her character shown in the film is tied with the direct actions of Onegin, that Pushkin’s revealing of Tatiana “as the personification of mature Pushkinian poetry” (Levitt, 52) in her evolved form seems instead to bring up the question: what does this mean for Onegin?.
+So much of her character shown in the film is tied with the direct actions of Onegin, that Pushkin’s revealing of Tatiana “as the personification of mature Pushkinian poetry” (Levitt, 52) in her evolved form seems instead to bring up the question: what does this mean for Onegin?

 Bibliography